-Another question that the Defendant should ask himself is: “Is this debt time barred?
-Have the years run out for the creditor to use the courts to sue me?”
-This is also known as the Statue of Limitations.
-Each state has its own Statue of Limitation for collection of debt.
-The SOL for one state may be 6 years while it may be four years or seven years for another.
-For example, if the Defendant resides in Indiana where the SOL for collecting debt is six years and the Defendant defaulted from the year 2003 and earlier all of the lawsuits that come to him are time barred.
-The Statue of Limitations would have run out for the Plaintiff to legally collect their money.
-In this example the Defendant would ask the court to dismiss the case because the creditor is Time Barred Pursuant to Indiana Code XXX which state six years to collect debts.
+Some other questions that you should ask yourself are: Is this debt time barred?
+Has time run out for the creditor to use the courts to sue me?
+This is also known as the statue of limitations.
+Each state has its own statue of limitation for collection of debt.
+The SOL for one state may be 6 years while it may be four or seven years for another.
+For example, if the defendant resides in Indiana where the SOL for collecting debt is six years and the defendant defaulted in 2003, from the year 2009 all of the lawsuits that come to him are time barred.
+The statue of limitations would have run out for the plaintiff to legally collect their money.
+In this example the defendant would ask the court to dismiss the case because the creditor is time barred pursuant to Indiana Code XXX which gives six years to collect debts.

-When answering a credit card debt lawsuit the Defendant should also ask himself: “Is the Assignment attached to the Complaint?”
-Should the assignment be attached according to the Trial Rules?
-If so, he can file a Motion to Dismiss for Failure to Name the Real Party of Interest.
+When answering a credit card debt lawsuit the defendant should also ask himself: Is the assignment attached to the complaint?
+Should the assignment be attached according to the trial rules?
+If so, he can file a motion to dismiss for failure to name the real party of interest.

-Defendants who have been served a credit card lawsuit should typically expect an Affidavit of Debt with their complaints.
-Note that the Motion to Strike can be the ultimate weapon in destroying the junk debt buyer’s case.
-Most junk debt buyers do not have the original contract or the credit card statements to back them up, and they use Affidavits of Debt to get by the Defendant’s Trial Rule.
+Defendants who have been served a credit card lawsuit should typically expect an affidavit of debt with their complaints.
+Note that the motion to strike can be the ultimate weapon in destroying the junk debt buyer’s case.
+Most junk debt buyers do not have the original contract or the credit card statements to back them up, and they use affidavits of debt to get by the defendant’s trial rule.

 The older the credit card debt is, the harder it is to prove.
-This proof falls on the laintiff or the creditor.
+This proof falls on the plaintiff or creditor.
 The creditor must prove all the documents, and most of them don’t have 50% of the documents, if any at all.
 The truth is that third party collectors do not have much to rely on.
 Therefore they use an affidavit of debt.

 Here is a basic outline of the events with just about all court cases dealing with credit card debt:

-- The complaint states the causes of action and all of the facts that control the outcome if facts/law can be proved
+- The complaint states the causes of action and all of the facts that control the outcome if facts/law can be proved.

 - Flurry of Motions

-- Motion to Dismiss
+- Motion to dismiss

-- Motion for Summary Judgment (by Defendant)
+- Motion for summary judgment (by defendant)

-- Motion to Strike
+- Motion to strike

-- Each complaint is answered one allegation at a time by admitting to or denying each allegation individually
+- Each complaint is answered one allegation at a time by admitting to or denying each allegation individually.

-- Request for Admission
+- Request for admission

-- Request for Production
+- Request for production

-- Court Orders
+- Court orders

 - Trial (should it get this far)

-- Formal presentation of facts are made
+- Formal presentation of facts are made.

-- Law is used to determine the winner pursuant to rules of evidence
+- Law is used to determine the winner pursuant to rules of evidence.